 “I must admit to a feeling of amazement and gratification at the growth and success of VCA.
-There are many, many people who have been responsible for making this all happen… [VBCA] has a staff of well-qualified, dedicated people in all departments, who are making contributions to VBCA’s continuing success.”
+There are many, many people who have been responsible for making this all happen… [VCA] has a staff of well-qualified, dedicated people in all departments, who are making contributions to VCA’s continuing success.”

 VCA membership has grown impressively over the years.
 Members include retail and wholesale bakeries, supermarket bakeries, donut shops, pizza restaurants, candy makers, institutional food service companies and others.

-Charles T. Worthington – Chuck served as our Chief Operating Officer for nearly two decades until his unexpected death in 2001.
+Chuck served as our Chief Operating Officer for nearly two decades until his unexpected death in 2001.
 With wife Judy by his side, Chuck was the heart and soul of VCA.
 His contributions included expanding our product offering, adding cold storage, and launching Bakers Supply and Progressive Warehousing.
-His innovation and leadership was central to making VBCA what it is today.
+His innovation and leadership was central to making VCA what it is today.

-Mark Munroe – Mark is currently the President and CEO of Valley and has been since 2001.
-Mark is a great visionary and has taken Valley to new heights and has developed the Valley Family of Companies to be an industry leader in their respective categories.
+Mark served as the President and CEO of Valley from 2001 until his retirement in 2020.
+Mark was a great visionary and took Valley to new heights by developing the Valley Family of Companies into an industry leader in their respective categories.